 Payment deadlines.
 Registration fees must be paid by the deadline dates and times indicated or the registration is voided.
-A fee payment deadline is printed on all Schedule/Billing Statements and in the current semester ASU West Schedule of Classes.
+A fee payment deadline is printed on all Schedule/Billing Statements and in the current semester Schedule of Classes.

-Payment may be made by credit card (Visa, MasterCard, or Discover), debit card, cash, check, money order, or financial aid or by sponsored agencies.
+Payment may be made by credit card (VISA, MasterCard, or Discover), debit card, cash, check, money order, or financial aid or by sponsored agencies.

 Tuition Installment Plan.

-The tuition installment plan offers students an option to divide tuition payments up over several months.
+The tuition installment plan offers students an option to divide fall and spring semester tuition payments over several months.
 Students may enroll in the tuition installment plan and reserve their classes over the phone using SunDial, on the Internet through ASU Interactive, in person, and by mail.
 Students must reenroll in the plan each semester.